 In doing so, achievements and challenges realised by the Authority have over time been shared in statutory bi-yearly performance reports and annual reports, besides other documents released regularly by the Authority.

 However, the Authority undertakes many activities that culminate into these successes on one hand and on the other, reveal bottlenecks that present an opportunity to review how we do things, all with the aim of giving better services to the citizens.

-In view of this, I take this opportunity to invite you to interact with us on this platform as one of the novel strategic communication methods the Board has adopted for frequent dissemination of our stories.
+In view of this, I take this opportunity to invite you to interact with us on this platform.

-The quick reads on this platform will acquaint you, at a glance, with our routine activities and furthermore, it’s one of the many openings in the extensive virtual world we live in, that allows us to keep you informed and at the same time, get your feedback.
+The quick reads in this platform will acquaint you, at a glance, with our routine activities and further, it’s another opening in the extensive virtual world we live in, to get your feedback.